-We will be hiring a full time instructional aid who will have 1/3 of their duty day principally directed at serving our low income struggling students.
+We will be hiring a full time instructional aid who will have approximately 1/2 of their duty day principally directed at serving our low income struggling students.
 It is our goal to see our struggling students show growth and be on par with the rest of the school.
 We also want to continue to see our high achieving students be successful and feel supported.
+Since implementing this action, we have seen a decrease in the number of low income students not meeting standard, but the number meeting/exceeding standard is still not on par with the school as a whole, so we are continuing to focus on this area.
+Low income students are not performing as well and our goal is that by hiring an instructional aid, we will close that achievement gap.
+We will measure the effectiveness of this action by CAASPP results.
+While this is principally directed to low income students, all students may benefit.